Woprok/AdventureGuildManager/AdventureGuildManager/Documentation/ImplementationSpecification.md

 		- Fame defines Guild Prestige Level
 		- After dispatching quest prestige is updated
 		- Each Prestige Level unlocks perks available to buy
-		- If Prestige level should be decreased or guild funds reach negative number guild is disbanded and player loses
 		- If player reaches Prestige level 11 he wins the game
-			- By default Prestige level rank up can demand also specific amount of task to be completed
+			//- By default Prestige level rank up can demand also specific amount of task to be completed
-			- For example quest completed count or adventurer count
+			//- For example quest completed count or adventurer count
-			- Can require adventurer to posses special guild perks like Hero, Saviour of Empire etc.
+			//- Can require adventurer to posses special guild perks like Hero, Saviour of Empire etc.
 		- Perks range from adventurer based, special skill unlockment, special quest unlockment.
 			- unlocking special option guild adventurer retrain SKILL_ID -> SKILL_ID
 		- Perks are used by dispatchers? automatically if possible and applied where they are legit